andr515i/andr515i/README.md

 - **Languages & Frameworks:**
   - Although a big number of my projects are websites (Angular, TypeScript), I actually prefer working on **anything other than websites**.
   - I'm diving into **Rust** 🦀 lately and having a blast learning it.
-  - **Flutter** has become my favorite since I picked it up last year—its power and flexibility have won me over! 💙
+  - **Flutter** has become my favorite since I picked it up in 2024—its power and flexibility have won me over! 💙

 - **Projects:**
   I have a mix of school-related projects, personal explorations, and experiments.
 While many projects are public, some are kept private to safeguard sensitive information.
-I might make more repositories public in the future to enhance transparency (especially for recruiters and fellow developers)!

 ---